OUR HISTORY

 The photo shows the vibrant and historic Piazza di Spagna in Rome, with its characteristic architecture and bustling atmosphere.
 Photo © André Laug.

-2009, André Laug's Triumphant Return to Piazza di Spagna
+2009, Laug Returns to Piazza di Spagna

 After twenty years, the esteemed fashion house André Laug made a triumphant returned home to its iconic location at Piazza di Spagna.